galaxyproject/galaxy-hub/src/news/2018-05-caron/index.md

 Hello all,

 We are sorry to pass on the news that [Christophe Caron](https://www.sfbi.fr/content/d%C3%A9c%C3%A8s-de-christophe-caron) suffered a fatal heart attack last week while playing football (his favorite sport).
-He was not yet 50 years old.
+He was 50 years old.

 SFBI has set up a [tribute page to Christophe](https://www.sfbi.fr/content/d%C3%A9c%C3%A8s-de-christophe-caron).
 A post by Jacques van Helden and Claudine Medigue includes this: